St. Martins Marsh Aquatic Preserve was established on Oct. 21, 1969.

 You don't need a watercraft to see the aquatic preserve.
 The trails of Crystal River Preserve State Park allow access to the marsh and water's edge.
 Fishing and birding are popular from both the land and water.
 If you want to get into the water, snorkeling and scuba diving are popular.
-The waters are crystal clear, thanks to the numerous springs just offshore.
+The waters are crystal clear thanks to the numerous springs just offshore.

-Kings Bay, just next to the aquatic preserve, is world famous for the herd of manatees that stay in the area year-round.
+Kings Bay, the headwaters of the Crystal River, is world famous for the manatees that stay in the area year-round.
 In the winter, even more manatees take refuge in the warm springs in the bay.
 Manatees utilize the seagrass beds in St. Martins Marsh for foraging grounds.

 Wildlife Habitat Description:

-St. Martins Marsh Aquatic Preserve is within transitional zones between temperate and tropical, and between upland and aquatic.
+St. Martins Marsh Aquatic Preserve is within transitional zones between temperate and tropical and between upland and aquatic.
 Consequently, it has a tremendous diversity of communities.

 Marine and estuarine sponge beds are soft faunal-based natural communities characterized as dense populations of sponges.
-The dominant animal species are sponges such as branching candle sponge (Verongia longissima), Florida loggerhead sponge (Spheciospongia vesparium), and sheepswool sponge (Hippiospongia lachne).
+The dominant animal species are sponges such as branching candle sponge (Verongia longissima), Florida loggerhead sponge (Spheciospongia vesparium) and sheepswool sponge (Hippiospongia lachne).
 Although concentrations of living sponges can occur in marine and estuarine intertidal zones, sponge beds are confined primarily to subtidal zones.